endatabas/endb-book/src/tutorial/drivers.md

 # Drivers

 At this experimental stage, only raw HTTP drivers are available.
-Any HTTP client may be used.
+Any HTTP client may be used but in the examples below, we'll use `curl`.

 ## HTTP / cURL